Second Temple: Architecture of Herod's Temple

+Temple structure

+The Temple itself once stood on the location now occupied by the Dome of the Rock, while its gates led to areas adjacent to what would later become the site of the Al-Aqsa Mosque.

+A golden vine adorned the gates of the Temple; it is described by both Josephus and the Mishnah.
+Its fame reached as far as Rome, where it was mentioned by the historian Tacitus.

 Temenos expansion, date and duration

 Reconstruction of the temple under Herod began with a massive expansion of the Temple Mount temenos.
 For example, the Temple Mount complex initially measured 7 ha in size, but Herod expanded it to 14.4 ha and so doubled its area.
 Herod's work on the Temple is generally dated from 20/19 BCE until 12/11 or 10 BCE.
 Writer Bieke Mahieu dates the work on the Temple enclosures from 25 BCE and that on the Temple building in 19 BCE, and situates the dedication of both in November 18 BCE.